miloxeon/graveyard/README.md

    on GitHub as a purely frontend demo.
 Supports CRDT sync.
 -  `emoji` — successful test task for Openland (now defunct), emoji picker in React.
 -  `first-c-attempts` — my C exercises from 2011.
+-  `freenounproject` — a browser extension that disabled The Noun Project's forced copyright system that prevent perfectly legal things.
 -  `gol` — Game of Life done in Python + PyGame.
 -  `kardinal` — a CSS framework that was never meant to be.
 -  `kurmak` — study materials from Lera Kurmak's accessibility course.
 Made according to